Our company, Industry Superannuation Services Pty Ltd, purchased land in

 River Country Homes Office and Product Display

-When Phillip decided to relocate to Wodonga and my son Chris joined us from Melbourne, we also built houses for our own customers, some of which are also shown below.
+When Phillip decided to relocate to Wodonga and my son Chris joined us from Melbourne, we also built houses for our own customers, some of the hundreds that were built are which are also shown below.

 All was well, until RCH